Multiple Home Insurance Claims: How Many is Too Many Before You're Dropped?

 Can I get home insurance with a bad claims history?

 Yes, but your options may be more limited and more expensive.
 If standard carriers decline your application, you can look to the Excess & Surplus (E&S) lines market or your state's FAIR Plan.
-Working with an independent insurance agent who specializes in high-risk properties is often the fastest path to finding a workable policy.
+Working with an independent agent who specializes in high-risk properties is often the fastest path to finding a workable policy, and in 2026 growth in California's FAIR Plan is actually slowing, suggesting more private capacity is returning to some markets.

 Does my claims history follow me if I switch insurance companies?

 Absolutely.
-Your claims history is stored in the CLUE database maintained by LexisNexis for up to 7 years.
+Your claims history is stored in the CLUE database maintained by LexisNexis for up to seven years for home and personal property claims.
 Every insurer you apply with will pull this report before offering you coverage.
-Switching companies doesn't reset your record — but claims that are older than 7 years typically fall off the report and no longer affect underwriting decisions.
+Switching companies doesn't reset your record, but claims older than seven years should automatically fall off the report and no longer affect underwriting decisions.

 What is a zero-paid claim, and does it hurt me?

-A zero-paid claim occurs when you report a potential loss to your insurer but no money is ultimately paid out — either because the damage fell below your deductible or you decided not to proceed.
+A zero-paid claim occurs when you report a potential loss to your insurer but no money is ultimately paid out, either because the damage fell below your deductible or you decided not to proceed.
 Despite the $0 payout, this inquiry is still recorded on your CLUE report and can be viewed as a negative signal by future underwriters.
-It's one reason why experts advise getting a repair estimate before calling your insurer on smaller potential losses.
+In 2026, carriers using hyper-local ZIP-code risk modeling may treat even a single reported inquiry as evidence of elevated risk, so it's worth thinking carefully before calling in a small loss.

 Compare Home Insurance Plans in Ohio